Courses

 All the answers have been formulated by following the CBSE Class 11 standards so that students can easily comprehend the context of the questions.
 Studying these answers directly will be ideal to follow how to attempt such questions during an exam.

-FAQs on NCERT Solutions for Class 11 Chemistry Chapter 4 - Chemical Bonding And Molecular Structure
+FAQs on NCERT Solutions for Class 11 Chemistry Chapter 4 - Chemical Bonding and Molecular Structure

-This chapter mainly deals with the core concepts of molecular structures along with the chemical bonding.
+Chemical bonding and molecular structure in NCERT Class 11 deals with the core concepts of molecular structures along with the chemical bonding.
 This chapter will introduce the concepts of an ionic bond, valence electrons, covalent bonds, etc. Furthermore, students will also learn about the Lewis structure, bond parameters, polar character of covalent bonds, valence bond theory, the geometry of covalent molecules, the covalent character of an ionic bond, etc. You will also read about balanced chemical equations, types of chemical equations, combination reaction, decomposition reaction, displacement reaction, corrosion and rancidity.
 Further, the students will also be introduced to the concept of hybridization, s, p and d orbitals, VSEPR theory, the molecular orbital theory of homonuclear diatomic molecules hydrogen bond, shapes of simple molecules, etc.

 2. What are the topics that are covered in chapter 4 chemical bonding and molecular structure?